Masttro vs Addepar: Family Office Software for Complex Wealth in 2026

 Implementation

-Addepar: 6-12+ months for complex deployments.
+Addepar: Implementation is typically months and scope-dependent.
 Requires significant planning and technical resources.

 Winner: Masttro for faster time-to-value.